+From:

+Stephanie Houghton

-From: Stephanie Houghton Date: 23rd January 2003 То: Course XXX applicants
+Date: 23rd January 2003

+To:

+Course XXX applicants

 Last year, you applied to join advanced English classes in the 2nd year.
 We have made a preliminary selection of 36 students for XXX classes, based upon the language ability you demonstrated in your 1st year classes.
 This information sheet gives more detailed information about XXX to help you decide whether or not to proceed any further.
 As you know, the aim of XXX will be to develop your intercultural communicative competence.
 I think this is such an interesting and important area that I am researching how foreign language teachers can best develop intercultural communicative competence in foreign language classes.
-I am currently working towards a PhD at the University of Durham, England.

-Since I would like to find out your reactions to the classes over the course of the year, the XXX classes running from April 2003-January 2004 will take the form of a research project.
+I am currently working towards a PhD at the the XXX classes running from April 2003-January 2004 will take the form of a research project.
 Participation in this research project is an integral part of the course which, in addition to providing lots of extra speaking practice, will be invaluable experience for those students who go on to perform a research project of their own in the 4th year.
-What will it involve?